ElementoLab/utag/README.md

 )
 ```

-To run the method on multiple slides in batch mode:
+To run the method on multiple images/slides in batch mode:
 ```python
 from utag import utag
 utag_results = utag(